microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 September 06, 2021 by Henning Dieterichs, [@hediet_dev](https://twitter.com/hediet_dev)

-When dealing with deeply nested brackets in VS Code, it can be painful to figure out which brackets match and which do not.
+When dealing with deeply nested brackets in VS Code, it can be hard to figure out which brackets match and which do not.

-To solve this problem, [CoenraadS](https://github.com/CoenraadS) developed the [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer) extension to colorize matching brackets and published it in 2016 to the VS Code Marketplace.
+To make this easier, [CoenraadS](https://github.com/CoenraadS) developed the [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer) extension to colorize matching brackets and published it in 2016 to the VS Code Marketplace.
 This extension became very popular and now has over 6 million installs.
 To address performance and accuracy problems, CoenraadS followed up with [Bracket Pair Colorizer 2](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2) which now also has over 3 millions of installs.

 The Bracket Pair Colorizer extension is a good example of the power of VS Code's extensibility and makes heavy use of the VS Code [Decoration API](https://code.visualstudio.com/api/references/vscode-api#TextEditor.setDecorations) to colorize brackets.